AdobeDocs/alloy-docs/fundamentals/debugging.md

 This will enable debugging for all users of the webpage rather than just your personal browser.
 {% endhint %}

-## Toggling Debugging Through the debug Command
+## Toggling Debugging Through the Debug Command

 You may toggle debugging through a separate `debug` command as follows: